-20% 20%

-Particulars decrease increase
+Particulars 20% decrease 20% increase Investments at fair value through equity (2,453,450) 2,453,450

-Available-for-sale investments (2,495,367) 2,495,367

 5.6.1 Valuations Policy

 The Bank measures the fair value of quoted investments using the market bid-prices in an active market for that instrument.
 Fair value for unquoted managed funds is the fund's net assets value as determined by the fund manager.